 Welcome to T3's pick of the best UK hikes.
-The stress of listening to the news, the boredom of self-isolation and the increased need for 'social distancing’ means many of us are looking for something to do that doesn’t involve large gatherings.
+The stress of listening to the news, the boredom from lack of organised events and the need for social distancing means many of us are looking for something to do that doesn’t involve large gatherings.
 The answer is simple: head to the countryside.

 A great way to entertain yourself and the perfect antidote to the disappointment of a cancelled holiday is to get out into the countryside for a long walk, a hike or even an ascent of a mountain.
 These UK hikes will help you get outdoors, challenge yourself and have fun.